High Risk

 Too many chargebacks on your account

-Square may choose to deactivate your account in the instance of too many recorded disputes.
+Square may choose to deactivate your account in the event of too many recorded disputes.
 However, Square’s website does not go into detail as far as what constitutes a higher-than-normal chargeback volume.
-If you use Square without any awareness of what constitutes the excess chargeback threshold, Square may choose to suspend or deactivate your account.
+If you use Square without awareness of the excess chargeback threshold, Square may suspend or deactivate your account.

 A blue document neatly files data.